MicrosoftDocs/power-automate-docs/articles/analyze-automation-activity-copilot.md

 ## Prompt examples

-The following list provides some example prompts that can be used as prompt starters for your own use-cases.
-However, please note that some of these prompts may not be applicable or return incorrect results, since the accuracy may be influenced model understanding, the actual prompt and the activity data available to you based on your permissions.
+The following list provides some examples of prompts that can be used as starter prompt for your own use-cases.
+However, please note that some of these prompts may not be applicable or return incorrect results, since the accuracy may be influenced by model understanding, actual prompt and the data available to you based on your permissions.
 We therefore recommend that you review and validate the returned results and fetchXml query as outlined [here](#validate-fetchxml-query-results-generated-by-copilot).

 ### Runs